 4. Enabling your virtual care workflows

 For most organizations, the hardest part is to fit a telemedicine solution into their existing workflows.

 Different healthcare organizations have different sets of processes and procedures.
 One of the key strengths of a deep white label is its ability to closely match healthcare organizations’ unique needs, providing them with configured digital health workflows.

 White label workflows can feature different types of check-in processes, coordinator roles, appointment scheduling options, payment methods and so on.
 All the steps of a process are arranged in a sequence that fits closely the unique patient journey.
 It is possible to add additional steps or custom medical forms and sequences for the treatment of specific conditions.

-5. Adjusting the telemedicine platform functionalities
+5. Configuring the telemedicine platform settings

 As telemedicine is ever-evolving, your organization may require making modifications to the existing core features of the platform.

 A deep white label software solution offers clients the ability to react quickly to changing priorities and requirements for compliance.
 A change may be necessary for strategic business reasons or to meet and maintain different regulatory requirements for the privacy and security of data, ensuring HIPAA compliance, for example.
 This is why it is possible to modify the pre-built core functionalities and extend the features of the software solution.

 A deep white label telehealth integration with common EHR and other specialized tools is designed to help providers improve clinical workflows and increase interoperability.